MichaelShapira/video-dubbing/README.md

 ## Current State of the project

-Currently, only single speakers are supported.
+Currently, only single speaker is supported.
 I plan to expand it to two speakers and also assign male voices to male actors and female voices to female actors.

 Also, the current process is not optimized.
 I do plan to optimize the performance.
 Specifically, since I use AWS Lambda, which is limited to 15 minutes of runtime, long videos will be translated only partially.
 This is not due to the limitations of the technology, but rather because of the Lambda timeout.
 Running the same process on EC2 or EKS/ECS will not have these limitations.